 Learning to surf at Mandiri Beach, Southern Sumatra

 Spending time in a legitimate surf destination (Like Krui, South Sumatra) where more "advanced surfers" come for their surf trips, you're bound to get some varying opinions.
 And for an experienced surfer, its a paradise for them.
 They’ll quite happily point out that it’s not a place for beginners but this is true only in the same way that going to Chamonix to learn to snowboard would be a bad choice.
 Would a beginner be maximising the surfing opportunities, of course not.
 It all depends what you’re looking to get out of your vacation.

 So where is the best destination to surf?
-Places like Morocco have many flat beaches that produce gentle waves, they enjoy nice weather and good winds.
-But with that comes a wetsuit, less friendly locals and a country that’s not comparable to Sumatra/Indonesia (in my opinion).
+Places like Morocco have many flat gradient beaches that produce gentle waves, which enjoy nice weather and good winds.
+But with that comes a wetsuit, less friendly locals and a destination that’s not comparable to Sumatra/Indonesia (in my opinion).
 Sumatra isn’t a bad place to learn all things considered.
 You have a beautiful beach in Mandiri, uncrowded waves in hot tropical waters.
 Lessons are private and affordable.
 You're on a real adventure, away from the masses.
 It’s a real and unique experience.